AnjalBam/myblog_django_iw_assignment/README.md

     <li>Create your Virtual Environment and activate it.</li>
     <li>Install dependencies using command <code>pip install -r requirements.txt
     </code>in the root directory of the project.</li>
+    <li>Migrate all the migrations using command <code>./manage.py
+     migrate</code></li>
     <li>Run command <code>./manage.py runserver</code> in the same directory
      as manage.py
     </li>
  </ul>

+ <strong>Note: </strong> Before you add any post, you should create superuser
+  using command `./manage.py createsuperuser` and add some authors from the `admin/` page and start adding blog posts